Uganda accuses U.S. envoy of subversion for trying to visit candidate

 Wine and his National Unity Platform (NUP) have rejected the results and said they were planning a court challenge.

 On Monday, security forces cordoned off the party’s offices in the capital.
-The party said that was aimed at complicating their efforts to collect evidence of irregularities committed during the election.
+The party said that was aimed at complicating its efforts to collect evidence of irregularities committed during the election.

 Reporting by Nairobi Newsroom; editing by George Obulutsa and Philippa Fletcher